paketphp/bero/README.md

 By adding Bero to itself we can ask for the Bero instance further down in the application & retain all previously constructed class instances & access them, thus class instance field `$a` for `FooService` will be the same as the global class instance `$a` & not a newly created instance.

+## License

+Bero is released under the MIT License.
+See the bundled file LICENSE.txt.